 About the Carbon Neutral Government Programme

 The Carbon Neutral Government Programme (CNGP) has been set up to accelerate the reduction of emissions within the public sector.
-The Government will join businesses and communities already leading the way to reduce their emissions as we transition to a low-emissions economy.
+The Government has joined businesses and communities already leading the way to reduce their emissions as we transition to a low-emissions economy.

 Scion's striking new three storey building, Te Whare Nui o Tuteata in Rotorua.